Public Chair: Senator Chris Shank, Maryland

 571-482-5031 – firstname.lastname@example.org

-Currently, one in ten American adults is behind bars and, once released from prison, more than four in ten return within three years.
-This failing system costs the states over $50 billion a year and is not delivering adequate public safety results for taxpayers and victims.
+Currently, nearly one in every 100 American adults is behind bars and once released from prison more than four in ten return within three years.
+This failing systems costs federal, state and local governments approximately $85 billion, yet does not deliver adequate public safety results for taxpayers and victims.
+In addition to the enormous budgetary costs, our current criminal justice system places tremendous human costs on society.

-In response, the American Legislative Exchange Council has launched The Justice Performance Project, an program to advance proven criminal justice reforms based on over two decades of data-driven research and practice.
+In response, the American Legislative Exchange Council has launched The Justice Performance Project, aimed to advance proven criminal justice reforms based on over two decades of data-driven research and practice.

 In the Justice Performance Project’s efforts to alleviate and eventually end the prison overcrowding problem, the Prison Overcrowding Initiative offers state-by-state statistics for all 50 states.

-Corrections and Reentry – States need policy solutions to reduce corrections spending while maintaining the safety of their communities.
-ALEC policies divert nonviolent offenders from prison to evidence-based programs that have been proven to work, provide for victim restitution and allow offenders to become contributing members of society.
+Corrections and Reentry – States need policy solutions to increase the efficiency of their corrections systems.
+ALEC model policies divert nonviolent offenders from prison to evidence-based programs that have been proven to work, provide for victim restitution and allow offenders to become contributing members of society.
 These policies ensure costly prison cells and strict penalties are reserved for violent and predatory offenders, while lessening the number of nonviolent offenders in prison.

 Pretrial Release – ALEC believes a well-functioning bail and pretrial release system is necessary to ensure offenders appear for their trial and to maintain community safety.